From A Napkin To A White House Medal — The Path Of A Controversial Economic Idea

 In theory, economists agree that when tax rates are extremely high, raising them reduces revenue and the government could collect more revenue by lowering rates.
 But that theoretical level is well above any actual tax rates charged in the U.S. today.
 Most serious Republican economists dismiss the idea that tax cuts pay for themselves through faster economic growth.
 Nevertheless, the Laffer Curve has stuck around.

-"Once you put those ideas and put them purely in the political sphere, they kind of take on a life of their own," said sociologist Elizabeth Popp Berman of SUNY Albany.
+"Once you put those ideas and put them purely in the political sphere, they kind of take on a life of their own," said sociologist Elizabeth Popp Berman of the University at Albany, SUNY.
 "It doesn't really matter what academic economists think about the legitimacy of this.
 If it serves a political use, it's going to continue to have some effect."

 In 2012, the state of Kansas paid Laffer $75,000 to help then-Gov. Sam Brownback craft his own tax cut.
 Laffer argued that cutting taxes would do great things for the Kansas economy.